Effective communication lies at the heart of long-lasting customer relationships.

 Live Chat: Chat is one of the fastest methods of communicating with customers.
 Customer service reps can interact with customers in real-time and explore cross-selling or upselling opportunities.

 Social Media: There is no doubt that the coming decade will be dominated by social media platforms.
 There is no need to make any heavy investment as you only require a social media page.
 You can share regular updates with customers and even run paid promotions to reach a wider audience.
+You can make the most out of your social media efforts with social media marketing tools available in the market.

 15 Tips to Communicate With Your Customers